xovox/RetroCRT/MANUAL.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Always Run RetroCRT Setup after RetroPie-Setup or OS Updates!

+This could help avoid bricking your RetroPie installation!

 # Installation

 ## Pre-Built SD Images

+* Download & Write the Image
   * Download the latest version of RetroCRT on [the release page](https://github.com/xovox/RetroCRT/releases)
   * Using my image, follow the [RetroPie Installation Guide](https://retropie.org.uk/docs/First-Installation/).

+* Expand the Filesystem
+  * Run raspi-config from the RetroPie screen in EmulationStation
+  * Option #7 "Advanced Options"
+  * Option #1 "Expand Filesystem"
+  * Reboot, this may take a while

+* Update RetroPie
+  * Run RetroPie Setup from the RetroPie screen in EmulationStation
+  * Option U "Update"
+  * "Yes" to update installed packages
+  * Update underlying OS packages
+  * Wait for everything to finish
+  * DO NOT REBOOT

+* Update RetroCRT
+  * Run RetroCRT from the RetroPie screen in EmulationStation
+  * Select 'Yes' on the update screen to ensure you have the latest changes
+  * The installer will restart, follow the prompts & it will run through its steps

+* Reboot

 ## Manual Installation